-- 1. Sanitation loan is given to existing customer of Sonata, (no new customer is entertained) - 2.
-On the basis of verification of sites where toilet is to be built. - 3.
-Interest charged on Sanitation loan is kept in line with RBI pricing guidelines.
-Further 1% Processing fees along with other taxes shall be charged as per the guidelines issued by the RBI from time to time - 4.
-Sanitation loan is given under weekly, fortnightly and monthly mode of repayment. - 5.
-Tenor and Loan Amount:
+1. Sanitation loan is given to existing customer of Sonata, (no new customer is entertained)

+2. On the basis of verification of sites where toilet is to be built.

+3. Interest charged on Sanitation loan is kept in line with RBI pricing guidelines and the company's Loan and Interest rate policy.
+Further 1% Processing fees along with other taxes shall be charged as per the guidelines issued by the RBI from time to time

+4. Sanitation loan is given under weekly, fortnightly and monthly mode of repayment.

+5. Tenor and Loan Amount: